-The Standards Activities Council is responsible for all ComSoc-sponsored, ANSI accredited standards development activities under umbrella of the IEEE Standards Association as well as for standards-related technical activities within ComSoc.
+The Industry and Standards Activities Council is responsible for all ComSoc-sponsored, ANSI accredited standards development activities under the umbrella of the IEEE Standards Association as well as for standards-related technical activities within ComSoc.

-The Standards Activities Council oversees the work of Director of Standards Development and Director of Standardization Programs Development, and their respective Boards.
+The Industry and Standards Activities Council oversees the work of the Director of Standards Development and the Director of Standardization Programs Development, and their respective Boards.

-The Standards Activities Council is chaired by the Vice President - Standards Activities.
-Council members include the Vice President - Technical Activities, Directors who report to Vice President - Standards Activities, Namely Director of Standards Development and Director of Standardization Programs Development, and the Chairs of all Standards and Standardization Programs Committees that report to the Standards Activities Council Directors.
+The Industry and Standards Activities Council is chaired by the Vice President - Industry and Standards Activities.
+Council members include the Vice President - Technical and Educational Activities, Directors who report to the Vice President - Industry and Standards Activities, namely, the Director of Standards Development and the Director of Standardization Programs Development, and the Chairs of all Standards and Standardization Programs Committees that report to the Industry and Standards Activities Council Directors.
 All Council members shall be members of IEEE and ComSoc, Graduate Student grade or higher.

-The two Boards that report to the Standards Activities Council are: Standards Development Board (CSDB) and Standardization Programs Development Board (SPDB).
-In addition the Standards Development Board, as a standards sponsor Committee, reports directly to IEEE-SA Standards Board.
+The two Boards that report to the Industry and Standards Activities Council are: Standards Development Board (CSDB) and Standardization Programs Development Board (SPDB).
+In addition the Standards Development Board, as a standards sponsor Committee, reports directly to the IEEE-SA Standards Board.

-These Policies and Procedures are superior to the P&Ps of each Standards Activities Board P&Ps except for the portions that pertains to standards development sponsor P&Ps.
+These Policies and Procedures are superior to the P&Ps of each Industry and Standards Activities Board P&Ps except for the portions that pertains to standards development sponsor P&Ps.
 Standards Development Sponsor P&Ps are subject to the governing documents hierarchy and the P&P approval process put forth by IEEE Standards Association.

-Both directors are appointed by the ComSoc president in consultation with VP Standards Activities and VP Technical Activities for the term of two years concurrent with the term of the ComSoc president and can each be reappointed for one more term.
+Both directors are appointed by the ComSoc president in consultation with VP Industry and Standards Activities and VP Technical and Educational Activities for the term of two years concurrent with the term of the ComSoc president and can each be reappointed for one more term.